4 Ways Artificial Intelligence is Transforming Healthcare

 1. Mobile Platform Adoption

 Mobile apps are used by many patients and care providers.
-As such, optimized mobile platforms can help drive patient engagement, facilitate more efficient patient data collection, provide patients and caregivers easy access to data, and improve communication between patients and patient support groups (relatives, nurses, etc.).
+And since the pandemic, more people have leveraged this technology to take a more active role in their health through telehealth appointments.
+As a result, providers need to adapt their methods of care to the nuances of virtual healthcare to drive patient engagement, facilitate more efficient patient data collection, provide patients and caregivers easy access to data, and improve communication between patients and patient support groups (relatives, nurses, etc.).

 2. Continuous Patient Monitoring